SigmundSlaattum/image_filtering/README.md

-Filter your image to grayscale or sepia including options of scaling and amount of filter applied to your chosen image
+Filter your image to grayscale or sepia including options for scaling and amount of filter applied to your chosen image
 ---

 This code offers two filters: